Tim-Kirkwood/My-first-repository/README2.md

 ```
 ### Collect subcommand:
 ```
-SyntenyQC collect -h
+>SyntenyQC collect -h
 usage: SyntenyQC collect [-h] -bp -ns -em [-fn] [-sp] [-wg]

-Write genbank files corresponding to cblaster neighbourhoods from a specified CSV-format binary file loacted at BINARY_PATH.
+Write genbank files corresponding to cblaster neighbourhoods from a specified CSV-format binary file located at BINARY_PATH.
 For each cblaster hit accession in the binary file:

 1) A record is downloaded from NCBI using the accession.
 NCBI requires a user EMAIL to search for this record